From 1 - 10 / 49

 This dataset is produced for the Government of Alberta and is available to the general public.
 Please consult the Distribution Information of this metadata for the appropriate contact to acquire this dataset.
 The Alberta Ground Cover Classification Mosaic is a land cover dataset for the province of Alberta.
 It is a composite of the Alberta Ground Cover Classification (AGCC) created by Alberta Environment and Sustainable Resource Development for the green areas of the province and the Land Cover for Agricultural Regions of Canada, circa 2000 created by Agriculture and Agri-Food Canada for the white areas of the province.

-Derived Ecosite Phase (DEP) v2.0 is a digital and spatial representation of ecological sites and phases in those areas of Alberta where both Alberta Vegetation Inventory (AVI) and lidar are available.
+Please note that this is the v1.0 version of DEP. a new version (v2.0) supercedes this dataset.
+The Derived Ecosite Phase (DEP) is a digital and spatial representation of ecological sites and phases in those areas of Alberta where both Alberta Vegetation Inventory (AVI) and LiDAR are available.
 The AVI is an imagery-based digital inventory developed to identify the type, extent and conditions of vegetation, where it exists and what changes are occurring.
-The most up-to-date ecological site phases can be found in the Ecological Site Guides.
+The most up-to-date ecological site phases can be found in the Plant Community Guides.
 Guides are broken into individual Natural Subregions.
 See the Cross Reference Section for additional information.
 This dataset is produced for the Government of Alberta and is available to the general public.
-Please consult the Distribution Information of this metadata for the appropriate contact to acquire this dataset.This dataset covers the areas of Alberta where there is both AVI and lidar coverage (mainly in the Green Area).
-AVIE and lidar-derived slope position were created by the Forest Stewardship and Trade Branch, Forestry Division, Alberta Agriculture and Forestry.
-Rules used to classify the data were developed by the Rangeland Conservation and Stewardship Branch, Lands Division, Alberta Environment and Parks.
+Please consult the Distribution Information of this metadata for the appropriate contact to acquire this dataset.This dataset covers the areas of Alberta where there is both AVI and LiDAR coverage (mainly in the Green Area).
+AVIE and LiDAR-derived slope position were created by the Forest Resource Analysis Section, Forest Management Branch, Agriculture and Forestry.
+Rules used to classify the data were developed by the Range Resource Stewardship Section, Land Policy Branch, Environment and Parks.

 This data was produced under contract for Alberta Agriculture and Forestry, Forest Management Branch in 2015-2016.
 Variables used were elevation, aspect, slope, landscape mesotopography (e.g. ridge, upper slope, etc).
 LiDAR coverageyielded a resolution of 1m2 pixels.
 Canopy height was included in this model.
 In these files there is a report assessing accuracy of the models compared with field observation data. detailed accuracy data by township is available upon request.